Agentscreator/Celestial/EVENT_THEME_SYSTEM.md

 - `app/layout.tsx` - Added Google Fonts support

 ## Development Server
-The system is running at: http://localhost:3001
+The system is running at: http://localhost:3002

+## Build Fix Applied
+Fixed Next.js font loader issue by moving all font configurations to module scope as required by Next.js 15.3.3.
+This ensures proper build compatibility and font optimization.

 ## Database Setup
 Run the theme creation script: